blamairia/Heartline-Landing/landing-website/README_v1.0.md

 - **Responsive Design**: Works seamlessly across desktop and mobile devices

 ### **🚀 Deployment Status**
-The Hearline Webapp v1.0 is **production-ready** and can be deployed immediately to handle real customer subscriptions.
+The Heartline Webapp v1.0 is **production-ready** and can be deployed immediately to handle real customer subscriptions.
 The system includes:

 - ✅ All critical workflows tested and functional
 - ✅ Security measures implemented and verified